reserve-protocol/reserve-index-dtfs-solana/README.md

 ### Precision Levels

 - **D9 (1e9)**: Decimals added to the token amount before any calculations are done.
+- **D18 (1e18)**: Decimals that are part of any fraction or ratio, for example a price, a basket ratio, an fee, etc.

 ### Implementation Details